 - (1) Appointment of a voting majority of the component unit's board, and either a) the ability to impose will by the primary government, or b) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government; or - (2) Fiscal dependency on the primary government.

-Based upon the application criteria, no component units have been included within the reporting entity.
+Based upon the application criteria, no component units have been identified that should be included within the reporting entity.

 Government-Wide and Fund Financial Statements